ReagentX/s3-copy-concurrent/README.md

-# aws-copy-concurrent
+# s3-copy-concurrent

-This is a multiprocessed Python 3 script that provides a function to copy files from one location in S3 to another.
-Concurrent copyt operations on multiple directories expedites copy times.
+This is a Python 3 script that provides a function to concurrenrly copy files from one location in AWS S3 to another.
+Concurrent copy operations on multiple directories expedites copy times.
 When running, it prints:

     364_1 -> 37303
     Folder doesnt exist